-Start: Ecology Park or Eagle Wing Elevation gain: Varies

-Fitness effort: Mild to strenuous Difficulty: Novice to advanced Terrain: Natural surface singletrack

-Seasons: All seasons.
+Start: Ecology Park or Eagle Wing Elevation gain: Varies Fitness effort: Mild to strenuous Difficulty: Novice to advanced Terrain: Natural surface singletrack Seasons: All seasons.
 Trail users: Hikers, bikers, equestrians Dog friendly: Yes.
 Be courteous of others and keep your dog on a leash, bring waste bags, and clean up after your pet.
-This is a disposing of waste is important.
+This is a popular trail for dog owners and picking up/ disposing of waste is important.